szincone/React-Insta-Clone/README.md

 # React-Insta-Clone

+## Live Version
+- Hosted version of the site can be seen here [live-version](https://szincone.github.io/React-Insta-Clone/)

 ## Introduction

 - The purpose of this project is to continue building on your knowledge of React that you have gained thus far.